IzK-ArcOS/v5/README.md

 ## Getting Started

-To use ArcOS, it is recommended to use the desktop application compiled with [ArcOS Electron Compiler](https://github.com/IzK-ArcOS/ArcOS-Electron-Compiler).
-All information is contained on ArcOS Electron Compiler GitHub repository (currently in beta).
+To use ArcOS, it is recommended to use the desktop application compiled with the [ArcOS Electron Compiler](https://github.com/IzK-ArcOS/ArcOS-Electron-Compiler).
+All information is contained on the ArcOS Electron Compiler's GitHub repository (currently in Beta).
 You can also use the current Tauri implementation found in the [releases tab](https://github.com/IzK-ArcOS/ArcOS-Frontend/releases/).

 It is also recommended to use the web frontend, found [here](https://web.izk-arcos.nl/).